Hierarchical State Nodes

 states are simple states - they have no child states.
 In contrast, the 'red'

-state is a composite state since it is composed of substates (the pedestrianStates
+state is a compound state since it is composed of substates (the pedestrianStates

 ).

-When a composite state is entered, its initial state is immediately entered as well.
-In the following example:
+When a compound state is entered, its initial state is immediately entered as well.
+In the following traffic light machine example:

 - the